 JDI receives letters from LGBT prisoner rape survivors on a daily basis.
-Most of them have not only endured sexual abuse, but also the indifference, hostility, and homophobia of corrections staff who fail to take seriously their responsibility to keep inmates safe.
-One prisoner in a Texas state prison, when asking for protection, was told, "You're an admitted homosexual.
+Most of them have not only endured sexual abuse, but also the indifference, hostility, and entrenched homophobia of corrections staff who fail to take seriously their responsibility to keep inmates safe.
+One survivor in a Texas state prison who asked for protection was told, "You're an admitted homosexual.
 You can't be raped.
 We're denying your request.
 Learn how to defend yourself."

 Survivors of Prior Sexual Abuse

 In men’s and women’s facilities alike, inmates who have a history of prior sexual abuse are very often subjected to yet more abuse behind bars.
 Sexual predators in prisons and jails target inmates who they believe are likely to yield to their demands -- and unlikely to speak out about the abuse.
 According to the BJS, prisoners who had been sexually abused earlier in life were 20 times more likely to be abused than those who had not.
 Worse still, many inmates who have been sexually assaulted behind bars are marked as fair game for repeated abuse and harassment.
 Indeed, the BJS has found that, on average, a survivor of sexual abuse behind bars is assaulted three to five times over the course of a year.

 It is also common for victimized detainees in youth facilities to be assaulted again and again.
 Disturbingly, the BJS found that more youth in custody reported at least ten incidents of staff sexual misconduct than reported just one such incident.
 Youth detainees who reported being abused at a prior facility were more likely than not to be sexually assaulted at their current one.